-The Mitchell The perimeter of the town is dedicated to parks and low density housing.
-The land immediately surrounding Mitchell is best suited for low-density and rural housing.
-Intense commercial and employment areas are located along 397th Avenue (Woonsocket Road) and Interstate 90.
+The perimeter of Mitchell is dedicated to parks and low density housing.
+The land immediately surround Mitchell is best suited for low density and rural housing, this area is called the Extraterritorial Jurisdiction (ETJ).
+The ETJ is primarily for zoning jurisdiction for the City of Mitchell.
+The City of Mitchell has the authority over City zoning, building permit process reviews, proper zoning uses, development requirements, water and sewer requirements, site or development drainage management requirements per City Ordinances within this area.
+Intense commercial and employment area located along 397th Avenue (Woonsocket Road), West Havens Avenue and Interstate 90.
 Figure 11.11 illustrates the land use plan for Mitchell.